shoriful-stack/Medshop-jwt-payment-client/README.md

 # MedShop
-Welcome to MedNest!
+Welcome to MedShop!
 This web application allows users to search for and explore a wide range of medicines.

 [Live Site](https://medi-nest.web.app)

 ## Features
 - **User Authentication**: Users can sign up, log in, and log out securely using Firebase Authentication.
 - **Personalized Experience**: Create an account to save your favorite medicines, track your order history, and receive personalized recommendations based on your interests.
-- **Social Login**: Users have the option to log in using their Google accounts for convenience.
-- **Private Routes**: Certain routes, such as the update medicines page, are protected and can only be accessed by authenticated users.
-- **Admin Routes**: Certain routes are protected and can only be accessed by admin.
-- **Seller Routes**: Certain routes are protected and can only be accessed by seller.
-- **Discover Top Picks Medicines**: Explore a vast collection of the latest medicines from various categories, complete with detailed descriptions and images.
 - **Order Medicine**: Users can order medicines from the platform.
 - **Payment Method**: Secure and convenient payment options integrated with Stripe for seamless transactions.
 - **Dashboard Feature**: A comprehensive dashboard for users to manage their accounts, view statistics, and update their profiles.
-- **Update Profile Feature**: Users can update their personal information and preferences.
-- **Discounted Products**: Browse and purchase medicines at discounted prices.
 - **Statistics**: Access detailed statistics about medicine orders, user activity, and more.
+- **Admin Routes**: Certain routes are protected and can only be accessed by admin.
+- **Seller Routes**: Certain routes are protected and can only be accessed by seller.
+- **Discover Top Picks Medicines**: Explore a vast collection of the latest medicines from various categories, complete with detailed descriptions and images.

 ## npm Packages Used
-- `@stripe/react-stripe-js`: Stripe React components for managing payments.
 - `@stripe/stripe-js`: Stripe.js library for managing payments.
 - `@tanstack/react-query`: Data-fetching and state management library for React.
 - `axios`: Promise-based HTTP client for the browser and Node.js.